If your first time consuming weed was a good experience, great! If not, you can help prevent that unfortunate event for your loved one.

-So you’ve been a cannabis enthusiast since back in the day.
-Or maybe since last week.
-A friend or family member may be curious — especially if you’re in a state where it is now legal — and ask you about getting high and if you have any advice or pointers.
+So you’ve been a cannabis enthusiast since back in the day…or maybe since last week.
+And now, because it’s more socially acceptable, a canna-curious friend or family member may reach out to you for some advice or pointers.
 Offer to be there for them.
-Like in the room.
+Like, in the room.
 While they are getting high.
-Getting high with them.
+As in, get high with them.

-If your first time (if you can remember back then) was a good experience, great!
-If not, you can help prevent that unfortunate event for them.
-So get out your stash and remember, a friend with weed is a friend indeed.
+If your first time (if you can remember back that far) was a good experience, great!
+If not, you can help prevent that unfortunate event for your loved one.
+So get out your stash and remember: a friend with weed is a friend indeed.

 1. Knowledge Is Power